Particular/Workshop/exercises/04 - Integration with ITOps.md

 }
 ```

-**5)** Run and test that the ITOps message handler now fetches the customer information with the customer provider.
+**5)** Run the solution and verify that the ITOps message handler fetches the customer information using the customer provider.

 Check out `ReflectionHelper` and `ContainerSetup` in `Divergent.ITOps` to learn more about how ITOPs loads and co-hosts the providers.

 ## Exercise 04.3 - Implement shipping provider

-In this exercise, we'll implement the shipping provider in the Shipping service, pretty much similar to what we did in exercise 04.2.
+In this exercise, you'll implement the shipping provider in the Shipping service.
 ITOps defines an `IProvideShippingInfo` interface.
-The provider must be implemented in the Shipping service using the two helpers `VolumeEstimator` and `WeightCalculator` already present there.
+The provider will be implemented in the Shipping service using the two helpers `VolumeEstimator` and `WeightCalculator` already present there.

 **1)** Open the `Divergent.Shipping.Data` project.
 Add a new class called `ShippingInfoProvider` in the ITOps folder.
 It should implement the `IProvideShippingInfo` interface from `Divergent.ITOps.Interfaces`.
 The implementation should use `VolumeEstimator` and `WeightCalculator` to implement the `GetPackageInfo` method.
-Like this:

 ```
 public class ShippingInfoProvider : IProvideShippingInfo {